 - Previous attendees and volunteers: if you have hosted a Freshers’ Event before, why not ask previous attendees and volunteers (such as current students and recent graduates) to promote your event?
 You could also invite them along

 - Local schools and colleges: you can ask the schools and colleges in your Group’s area to promote your event to students with an offer or confirmed place.
-If you would like assistance with writing a letter for this purpose, please contact the appropriate team.
-Organisers of UK events can email the Alumni Engagement team for the addresses of the schools and colleges in your area and seek assistance from your local Schools Liaison Officer.
+If you would like assistance with writing a letter for this purpose, please contact the Alumni Engagement team.
+Organisers of UK events can also email the Alumni Engagement team for the addresses of the schools and colleges in your area and seek assistance from your local Schools Liaison Officer.
 Think about the timing of your letters to schools and colleges.
 For example, UK Groups must not make contact with local schools and colleges during the UCAS embargo period.
 Additionally, for UK schools, summer is not a good time because of exams in May and June.
 Over the summer holiday, the head teacher is often away and the general focus will be on results and university places.
 Contacting head teachers after offers are made (in mid to late January) and before May, is likely to be better

 Student data for direct invitations

 The Alumni Engagement team is sometimes asked by organisers for the names and contact details of incoming students from their country or region, for the purpose of sending personal and direct invitations to them.
 University data protection policy prevents us from obtaining student data to pass to Groups, nor does it permit us to send direct invitations to students on behalf of Groups.